 The property transfer tax only applies when the property changes hands.
 The tax is unrelated to the annual real estate property taxes the owner will need to pay based on the value of the home.
 The transfer tax is due when the grantee records the deed.
 For most real estate transactions, the tax is based on the sale price of the property or the fair market value.
 The tax rate varies, based on the county.
-At the time of publication, transfer tax rates were around 70 cents per $100.
+At the time of publication, transfer tax rates were around $2.00 per $100 or less.
 If you're claiming an exemption, the corresponding exemption code must be written on the deed.

 You can find specific codes by visiting the county recorder's office in person or online.
 Exemption lists and codes are generally available on the county websites.
 You may need to complete an additional form with your quitclaim deed.
 For example, in California, a Preliminary Change of Ownership Report must be completed and filed along with the quitclaim deed.

 Jeannine Mancini, a Florida native, has been writing business and personal finance articles since 2003.
 Her articles have been published in the Florida Today and Orlando Sentinel.
 She earned a Bachelor of Science in Interdisciplinary Studies from the University of Central Florida.